Armageddon (1998 film): Critical response

 The film is on the list of Roger Ebert's most hated films.
 In his original review, Ebert gave the film 1 star and stated, "The movie is an assault on the eyes, the ears, the brain, common sense and the human desire to be entertained".
 On At the Movies, Ebert gave it a Thumbs Down.
 However, his co-host Gene Siskel gave it a Thumbs Up, commenting on the noise and intensity of the film, but also stating that he found the film to be amusing.
 Ebert went on to name Armageddon as the worst film of 1998 (though he was originally considering Spice World).
-Janet Maslin of The New York Times said, "A real movie about courage in space is Apollo 13, in which fear and sacrifice have meaning.
-This jingoistic, overblown spectacle is about whistling in the dark."
 Todd McCarthy of Variety also gave the film a negative review, noting Michael Bay's rapid cutting style: "Much of the confusion, as well as the lack of dramatic rhythm or character development, results directly from Bay's cutting style, which resembles a machine gun stuck in the firing position for 2 hours."

 In April 2013, in a Miami Herald interview to promote Pain & Gain, Bay was quoted as having said:…We had to do the whole movie in 16 weeks.
 It was a massive undertaking.
 That was not fair to the movie.
 I would redo the entire third act if I could.
 But the studio literally took the movie away from us.
 It was terrible.
 My visual effects supervisor had a nervous breakdown, so I had to be in charge of that.
 I called James Cameron and asked "What do you do when you're doing all the effects yourself?"
 But the movie did fine.Some time after the article was published, Bay changed his stance, claiming that his apology only related to the editing of the film, not the whole film, and accused the writer of the article for taking his words out of context.
 The author of the article, Miami Herald writer Rene Rodriguez, claimed: "NBC asked me for a response, and I played them the tape.
 I didn't misquote anyone.
 All the sites that picked up the story did."